Is your above ground pool ladder wobbly, and are you looking for solutions to stabilize the pool ladder?

 - Nylon rope

 Having water weights is the simplest and least disordered option out of all the quick fixes.
 If your pool ladder does not have the option to fill water inside it, you can use this alternate technique.
 Get vinyl or plastic water bags from your swimming pool accessory supplier to make water weights for your steps.

 These are used to keep swimming pool covers in place.
 These also double up as water weights to stabilize your pool ladder.
-The reason why water is the best option is that even if, by accident, it leaks, then cleaning is not going to be a headache, unlike in the case of sand.
+Water is the best option because even if it leaks by accident, then cleaning is not going to be a headache, unlike in the case of sand.

 Sand is heavier than water and therefore serves as a better weight.
 If your ladder does not have the provision for filling in the sand, then you can fill plastic boxes/bottles with sand.
 Make sure you secure the mouth of the container to prevent any spill-out.
 Tie the sand-filled container at the bottom of the ladder by suspending it with a nylon rope.
 The only drawback of using sand as the weight is an accidental spill/leak.

 The downside of using sand as weights is it will make the swimming pool muddy, and cleaning up will be tiresome.
 The only solution is that if you notice the sand leaking, immediately vacuum it and fix the leak.
 Another way to avoid this mishap is to get pool-filter sand.
-This type of sand is easy to filter in case of a leak, thereby preventing the swimming pool from getting muddy.
+This type of sand is easy to filter in case of a leak, preventing the swimming pool from getting muddy.

 You can also consider making use of vinyl-coated weights that are used for underwater aerobics.
 Comparatively, coated weights are better than other metal exposed ones since they have very high chances of rusting.
-Similar to the water/sandbags, tie these to the ladder with the help of a nylon rope, and your ladder will not go anywhere when submerged in water.
+Like the water/sandbags, tie these to the ladder with the help of a nylon rope, and your ladder will not go anywhere when submerged in water.